 - all Grade 3-4 classes tried new outdoor activities, including exploring a wetland (88%, up from 43%), and exploring a meadow (88%, up from 50%)

 - all Grade 5-6 classes visited a public park (up from 67%), and an outdoor education centre (up from 78%)

 - all Grade 7-8 classes participated in a multicultural event (up from 29%), 80% explored a stream together (up from 14%), and 60% helped with a habitat improvement project (up from 29%)

 Surveys completed by participants resulted in a comprehensive Pilot Community Survey Report, released in the fall of 2019.
 This report shows considerable interest in increasing outdoor and Landmark-linked activities both at home and at school, and a widespread need for sharing ideas and skills.
 Current efforts are focused on strengthening community supports and mechanisms for sharing ideas.

-The ultimate goal is ambitious – to roll out the project community-wide, so that every child shares each Landmark experience as they grow.
+After the success of pilot-testing, the next goal is ambitious – to roll out the project community-wide, so that every child shares each Landmark experience as they grow.
 We believe that every child has the right to be healthy, to care about and feel connected to their world, and to be nurtured by a community that cares about them.

 We were fortunate to receive three years of funding support from the Ontario Trillium Foundation early in 2020 to expand the project throughout the community.
 In spite of restrictions resulting from the COVID-19 pandemic, we’ve made incredible progress in the Peterborough region between 2020 and 2023.